internetyh/remote/README.md

+Discord bot that you can use to "remote control" your pc via discord
+- need to have node js installed

 requires pm2 to start/restart the bot
 - can be done by running "npm install pm2 -g"
+- to start the bot run 'pm2 start main.js --name "bot"' in a cmd in whatever directory you put it

 /run [command]
 - spawn a terminal instance and run something